konveyor/move2kube-website/docs/tutorials/running-non-interactively.md

 $ move2kube transform --config path/to/m2kconfig.yaml
 ```

-Move2Kube asks a lot of questions during the transformation phase.
-After looking at the output of the transformation we may want to rerun the transformation,
-giving different answers to some of the questions that were asked.
+Move2Kube interacts with the user through questions during the transformation phase.
+After looking at the output of the transformation we may want to rerun the transformation, giving different answers to some of the questions that were asked.
 In order to avoid answering all of the same questions over and over, Move2Kube provides us with a simple configuration file.

 If we look at the directory where we ran the `move2kube transform` command, we see a file called `m2kconfig.yaml`.
 This file contains the answers we provided to all of the questions that were asked.
 There is also a `m2kqacache.yaml` file which contains both the questions and the answers in more detail.